 It is apprised that CDNS is putting efforts for inculcating the habit of savings in general public.
 It also supports the ‘National Financial Inclusion Strategy’ and is gradually increasing the access of financial services for households and businesses, CDNS endeavors to improve the usage of digital financial services and payment systems in the country.
 It is also worth mentioning here that CDNS has recently taken several impudent initiatives for revamping of CDNS business application software from distributed to centralized architecture.
 This includes offering centralization through Core Banking Application (CBA), Personalized Cheque Books (PCB), Biometrics, Alternate Delivery Channels (ADCs), ATM Debit Cards and Digital Mobile Application etc. for 24/7 access to funds in their accounts.
 Thus, by all time availability of access of funds has resulted in substantial improvement in customer service and satisfaction, decreased employee workload, and extension of additional value-added facilities to the investors, and promotion of financial inclusion in the country.
 In order to establish the Digital Financial Services & Payment Systems (“DFS & PS”) and technology based driven business operations, several national and multinational firms/ organizations are facilitating CDNS in achieving its vision of adoption of state of the art, modern, digital, effective and efficient ways and means of doing business.

 Bid Submission Timelines/ Deadlines:

-Bids Submission Deadline: 10-OCT-2024 at 11:30 AM
+Bids Submission Deadline: 26-12-2024 at 11:00 AM

-Opening of Technical Bids: 10-OCT-2024 at 12:00 Noon
+Opening of Technical Bids: 26-12-2024 at 11:30 AM

 SECTION – III

 RFP OBJECTIVE: